Uh oh! Is your baby’s bottom all red and scratchy?

 Remove all of your baby’s clothes from the waist down to prevent diaper cream from getting everywhere.

-Be sure to strap your baby secure to prevent any problems or accidents.
+Be sure to strap your baby securely to prevent any problems or accidents.

 It’s best to use a waterproof mat to help with any potential messes.